mnjstwins/strong-gateway-demo/notes-app-gateway/sample-configs/pm-demo/README.md

 #### Set up the API server

-The API server in this demo is already configured to run on port 3002.
+The API server in this demo is [already configured to run on port 3002](api-server/server/config.jsonL#4).
 However, in our case this doesn't matter because PM will assign its own port based on the service id.
 Since this app will the be second process we start, it will be assigned a service id of 3002 anyways:

 ```
 cd ../api-server